Why is the Lambda IteratorAge metric increasing for my DynamoDB stream?

 Runtime duration

-If the Duration metric of a Lambda function is high, then this decreases the function's throughput and increase the IteratorAge.
+If the Duration metric of a Lambda function is high, then the function's throughput decreases and the IteratorAge increases.

 To decrease your function's runtime duration, use one or both of these methods: